Rutgers Overseas Semester Experience (ROSE)

 Will the courses offered for the ROSE program be the same as those offered at Rutgers in New Jersey? +

-The final course offering may vary slightly due to student enrollment.
-The courses listed are preliminary courses that may be offered.
+The final course offering may vary due to student enrollment.
+Those currently listed are preliminary courses that may be offered.
+Below are tentative courses that may be offered during the year.

 Will the courses provided by ROSE be core components for graduation? +